-Director at Large: Mark Wallis
+Director of Installation & Safety: Mark Wallis

 Mark Wallis began working for his Parent’s Niagara Based Sign company at the age of 15.
 After spending summers and after school hours in his parents’ sign shop, Mark quickly picked up on all aspects of the sign business.
 From design, to project management, to installation, fabrication and service, Mark has always been involved with every aspect of the business.
 After high school, Mark studied multi-media and design production at Fanshaw College to gain a better understanding of the digital side of the sign industry.
 Upon completing his degree, Mark returned to Niagara Falls to join his parents as co-owner of Signature Sign and Image.
 Recently, Mark has taken small family business to the next level by investing in a variety of new equipment, expanding the services and products, Signature Sign and Image offers, as well as modernizing the business operations by introducing new project management software.